Party-proof your home for the holidays

 Protect the surfaces

 From mud tracked on the carpet to red wine on the sofa, holiday gatherings can wreak havoc on your home’s surfaces.
 Invest in a sturdy doormat for the front door, perhaps even a boot brush if you live in the country.
 Some people ask guests to leave their shoes at the door, if you prefer to not, you can always throw down extra area rugs in high-traffic areas such as hallways and the living room.
 Before throwing open your doors, treat sofas and soft furnishings with a fabric protector like Scotchgard that will help resist stains and spills.

 Smashed glasses and shattered plates are more than an inconvenience, they can be dangerous.
 If you’re hosting a party invest in good-quality plastic glasses and use paper plates for food.
 At a push, you can use disposable plastic cups, but they are an environmental nightmare, and if you buy a new batch for each gathering the cost quickly adds up.

 Having extra hands is a great way to keep your home running smoothly, and nip any small problems in the bud.
-If you and a close friends are both planning house parties, you could take turns acting as each other’s back up.
+If you and your close friends are both planning house parties, you could take turns acting as each other’s backup.
 Alternatively, hire someone to help you out for the evening.
-Brief your party assistant in advance, so they know how your security system works, where the spare hand-towels are kept, what to do if someone is sick, and so forth.
-During the party, they can help keep things tidy, mop up any spills, grab extra snacks, restock the loo roll, or whatever else needs doing.
+Brief your party assistant in advance, so they know how your security system works, where the spare hand towels are kept, what to do if someone is sick, and so forth.
+During the party, they can help keep things tidy, mop up any spills, grab extra snacks, restock the loo roll, or do whatever else needs doing.